eaglefox82/Home-Assistant-Automation---Calendar-with-Fuel-Check-Kia-/README.md

 ## Automation Overview
 -----
 This automation looks at the location of your next event in your calendar.
 Then uses your phone's location to calucate the travel time including traffic to arrive in time.
-The automation then looks at the Driving range of your Kia (Mine is a Tasman) and sees if you have enought fuel including a buffer of 60km to complete the trip
+The automation then looks at the Driving range of your Kia (Mine is a Tasman) and sees if you have enough fuel including a buffer of 60km to complete the trip

 If you require fuel a buffer is added to the trip time (default is 15mins) and then 30mins prior to you needing to leave you will recieve a notification on your phone and via your google speakers, as well as be told if you need fuel or not